Columbia/Boone County Public Health and Human Services

 - For information about Ebola, click here.

-- Cooling Centers and Shelters locations for Summer 2014, click here.
+- Warming Centers and Shelters locations for Winter 2014, click here.

 - Proposed Amendments to Chapter 16 of the City Code as it Relates to Marijuana - Click Here.

 - 2013 Columbia/Boone County Community Health Assessment, click here.

 - Food Code Updates - Updates to the City of Columbia Food Code were adopted by City Council on April 21, 2014, and will go into effect on June 1, 2014.
 Informational sessions were held earlier this year, click here for the handouts.
 The FDA Food Code contains the rules and regulations that food service establishments must follow to be in compliance with food safety laws.
 Click here for the most up-to-date code (the 2009 Food Code).